jwworth/sql-workshop/agenda.md

 # Hashrocket / Code Platoon SQL Workshop Agenda

 This document outlines the plan for our workshop.
+All times in Central.
 We'll be taking a short break once per hour.

 ### 0900: Greetings and Reading Review